ReallySecureShell/PapersPlease/README.md

 | HP Envy 7640 |  True  |  False  |  Version: 1.0  |

 **NOTE**:<br>
-While the above models are confirmed to be vulnerable, you will usually not know what you are exploiting in the real world.
-As the program is made to be a 'point and shoot' no prior recon is required.
+While the above list provides known exploitable models, these do not need to be known to the attacker prior to exploiting.

 ## Supported Platforms